 starts with while followed by a condition

 and the block's contents.
-Similarly to conditions, the loop's contents end just after then last_expression.
+Similarly to conditions, loop contents reside a further

 If a variable changes inside the loop, is needs to be mutable during its first assignment.